-After your initial first Blood tests, ultrasound and screening that are attended in early pregnancy, there are further investigations throughout pregnancy that will also occur.
+After your first blood tests, ultrasound and screening in early pregnancy, there are further investigations to be completed in later pregnancy.

 A full blood count checks for general health and can indicate the presence of anaemia.
-Making the extra blood cells during your pregnancy requires plenty of iron, vitamin B12 and folate to make all the extra haemoglobin needed.
-Your iron levels will also be checked and supplements recommended if necessary.
+Making the extra blood cells required during pregnancy requires plenty of iron, vitamin B12 and folate are also required to make all the extra haemoglobin needed.
+Your iron levels will be checked and supplements recommended if necessary.
 Symptoms of low iron include dizziness/light headedness, fast heart rate, palpitations and fatigue.

-OGTT tests for diabetes occurring in pregnancy (gestational diabetes mellitus -GDM) at approx. 28 weeks or earlier if you have risk factors.
-It requires fasting for 8 hours beforehand and takes 2 hours to complete.
-If you are diagnosed with GDM, you will be referred to the SWH dietician and diabetic educator for additional care and information about diet, exercise and how to test your blood sugar levels during pregnancy.
+The OGTT tests for diabetes which can occur during pregnancy at approx. 28 weeks or earlier if you have risk factors.
+The OGTT requires fasting for 12 hours beforehand and takes 2 hours to complete.
+If you are diagnosed with GDM, you will be referred to a South West Healthcare dietician and diabetic educator for additional care and information about diet, exercise and how to test your blood sugar levels during pregnancy.

 Syphilis is a sexually transmitted infection which may have no obvious symptoms.
 In pregnancy, it can result in spontaneous miscarriage or stillbirth or cause congenital syphilis infection.
 Syphilis in pregnancy can be safely treated with antibiotics, which can prevent these complications.

-GBS is tested via a low vaginal and rectal swab.
+GBS infection is tested via a low vaginal and rectal swab.
+You can perform the swab yourself.

 It is a common fleeting bacteria that usually causes no symptoms in healthy adults, but during the birth process GBS can possibly infect babies causing serious illness.
 Women with GBS are treated with IV antibiotics during their labour.